Skip to content

 GitHub Agentic Workflows

-Copilot Custom Agent support for Agentic Workflows
+Copilot Agent Files support for Agentic Workflows

 “Custom Agents” are added prompts that can be used with Copilot, Copilot CLI and VSCode Agent Mode to provide specialized behavior for specific tasks.